 Informed consent is a process of reciprocal information sharing between clinicians, student clinicians, and patients.
-Physical therapy interventions, including assessments and treatments, requires a patient, or a legal representative of a patient, to grant informed consent.
-Informed consent includes clinicians providing information in lay terminology or terminology that offers the patient an opportunity to clearly understand the request.
+Physical therapy interventions, including assessments and treatments, require a patient, or a legal representative of a patient, to grant informed consent.
+Informed consent includes clinicians providing information in lay terminology that allows the patient to clearly understand the request.
 The information presented must include intervention rationale, risks, benefits, and alternatives.
-The patient must be allowed opportunities to ask questions prior to consenting to any intervention.
+The patient must be allowed opportunities to ask questions before consenting to any intervention.